Heliophysics Science Division: Solar and Heliospheric Observatory

-A joint ESA/NASA mission, the Solar and Heliospheric Observatory, or SOHO, studies the sun, from deep inside its core to the outer corona and solar wind.
+A joint ESA/NASA mission, the Solar and Heliospheric Observatory (SOHO) studies the sun, from deep inside its core to the outer corona and solar wind.
 SOHO has been capturing images of the dynamic flares and coronal mass ejections on the Sun since 1996.
-The mission has provided an unprecedented breadth and depth of information about the Sun, with a unique combination of instruments that study its interior through the hot and dynamic atmosphere to the solar wind and its interaction with the interstellar medium.
-Its coronagraphs – images that observe the Sun's atmosphere by blocking out the bright sun in the middle – remain a key component for forecasting the speed, direction and strength of coronal mass ejections as they erupt from the Sun.
-In addition to watching the Sun, SOHO has become the most prolific discoverer of comets in astronomical history: as of 2012, over 2000 comets have been found by SOHO.
+The mission has provided an unprecedented breadth and depth of information about the Sun, with instruments that study its interior through the hot and dynamic atmosphere to the solar wind and its interaction with the interstellar medium.
+Its coronagraphs remain a key component for forecasting the speed, direction and strength of coronal mass ejections as they erupt from the Sun.
+In addition to watching the Sun, SOHO has become a prolific discoverer of comets in astronomical history: as of 2012, over 2000 comets have been found by SOHO.

 STEREO

-The Solar Terrestrial Relations Observatory, or STEREO, mission employs two nearly identical space-based observatories to provide the stereoscopic measurements to study the sun.
+The Solar Terrestrial Relations Observatory (STEREO) mission employs two nearly identical space-based observatories to provide the stereoscopic measurements to study the sun.
 With a pair of viewpoints, scientists are able to see the structure and evolution of solar storms as they blast from the Sun and travel out through space.
 STEREO's instruments provide a unique combination of observations to help understand the causes and mechanisms of coronal mass ejections and to characterize how they propagate through the Solar System.
 STEREO also helps determine what powers the acceleration of energetic particles from the Sun and provides information on the structure of the solar wind.